Sagar1290/Restaurant/README.md

 The main motive is to apply knowledge of react in a real world Problem.

 Technologies Used:
-HTML
+HTML,
-CSS
+CSS,
-JavaScript
+JavaScript,
-ReactJS
+React.

 Following are the requirements to run this project:

-Node Package Manager (NPM)
+Node Package Manager (NPM),
 React